Subtitle Editor

 When should I use SRT versus WebVTT for my subtitle file?

 Use SRT when you need maximum compatibility: it works in VLC, MPC-HC, mpv, MX Player, Plex, Jellyfin, every smart-TV media player, every desktop video player, and is the format YouTube, Vimeo, and Facebook accept for uploaded captions.
 Use WebVTT when you're embedding HTML5 <video> elements directly on a website — VTT is the only format the <track> element natively supports, and it allows CSS styling, positioning cues (line:0 align:start), karaoke-style timing, and chapter markers that SRT cannot represent.
+This editor preserves the cue-setting tail of each VTT timing line, so positioning survives a round-trip.
 Both encode UTF-8 text, support multi-line entries, and store the same start/end timestamps.
 For most use cases SRT is the default; convert to VTT only when targeting a specific HTML5 player or browser-based video API that requires it.

 Key Features